Trump Suggests JCC Bomb Threats, Anti-Semitic Vandalism Is From ‘The Reverse’

 VP Mike Pence Tweets Wrong Flag When Pledging Commitment To…

-Earlier today, Anthony Scaramucci, a top adviser to the Trump transition team, posted on Twitter that the people committing these acts of anti-Semitic vandalism might be organized, and aiming to do harm to Donald Trump.
+Earlier today, Anthony Scaramucci, a top adviser to the Trump transition team, posted on Twitter that the people committing these acts of anti-Semitic vandalism might be organized and aiming to do harm to Donald Trump.
 He too suggested an inside job, which might point at Jews, Democrats, or both.

 “It’s not yet clear who the #JCC offenders are,” Scaramucci said.
 “Don’t forget @TheDemocrats effort to incite violence at Trump rallies.”

-Jonathan Greenblatt, the CEO of the Anti-Defamation League is said to be “astonished” by these statements, and Trump’s point of view on the anti-Semitic vandalism, and wants to know what Trump plans to do about violence aimed at Jews, and he wants him to speak on the topic tonight in his speech to the nation.
+Jonathan Greenblatt, the CEO of the Anti-Defamation League, is said to be “astonished” by these statements and Trump’s point of view on the anti-Semitic vandalism.
+Greenblatt wants to know what Trump plans to do about violence aimed at Jews and wants him to speak on the topic tonight in his speech to the nation.

 “It is incumbent upon the White House to immediately clarify these remarks in light of the ongoing attacks on the Jewish community, it is also incumbent upon the President to lay out in his speech tonight his plans for what the federal government will do to address this rash of anti-Semitic incidents.”